k754a/Key-Sounds/README.md

    - For personalized key sounds, obtain an audio file (e.g., .mp3).
    - Rename the file to "keysound" and place it in the same directory as the .py file.

-Now, your keystrokes and mouse clicks can have a unique audio touch.
-Feel free to explore and enjoy the enhanced auditory experience.